Roles of cooperative effects and disorder in photon localization: The case of a vector radiation field

 Figure \ref{fig2} shows the distribution $P(\Gamma)$ at a fixed optical thickness for various spatial densities of scatterers.
 In both cases, for large enough densities, the photon escape rate obeys the power law of $P(\Gamma) \sim \Gamma^{-1}$.

-Next, we consider the configuration-averaged maximal resonance width, $\Gamma_{max}$.
+Next, we consider the configuration-averaged maximal photon emission rate, $\Gamma_{max}$.
 Figure \ref{fig3} shows the behavior of $\Gamma_{max}$ as a function of the optical thickness rescaled by the spatial density of the gas for both the scalar and vectorial cases.
-No qualitative differences between the scalar and vectorial cases are observed, and in both cases the configuration-averaged maximal resonance width follows the expression:
+No qualitative differences between the scalar and vectorial cases are observed, and in both cases the configuration-averaged maximal photon emission rate follows the expression: